- This copy has a rockin’ Long Run like you have never heard, earning Nearly Triple Plus (A++ to A+++) grades on both sides

 Problems Or Not?

-This one is a while different story, with the kind of big, punchy, full-bodied sound this music absolutely demands.
+This one is a whole different story, with the kind of big, punchy, full-bodied sound this music absolutely demands.

 What’s Bill Szymczyk’s problem anyway, you might ask.
 Can’t the guy record an album any better than this after being in the studio for all these years?